nicola-empower/empower-automation/src/content/system-logs/custom-sops.md

 1.  **Send Welcome Email:** As soon as a client is marked as “signed” in your system, a digital helper automatically sends your personalised welcome email from a pre-approved template.
 2.  **Schedule Kick-off Call:** The system sends a direct booking link to the client.
 Once they choose a time, it automatically creates the event and sends calendar invites to everyone involved.
 3.  **Send Client Intake Form:** A link to your Google Form is sent automatically.
-When the client fills it in, their answers are populated directly into your client tracking spreadsheet—no manual copying required.
+When the client fills it in, their answers are populated directly into your client tracking spreadsheet; no manual copying required.
 4.  **Create Client Folder in Drive:** An instant digital filing cabinet is created.
 The system automatically builds a dedicated, organised folder for the new client in your Google Drive, complete with pre-set subfolders.
 5.  **Add to Project Management Tool:** Your new client’s details are instantly added to your project tool (like Trello or Asana), and initial tasks can even be assigned automatically.
 6.  **Invoice First Payment:** Like a diligent accounts assistant, the system automatically generates and sends the first invoice based on your set rules, and begins tracking its status.